hwesselmann/ranking-info/README.md

 To run the test suites, run __rake test__

+### Import file format

+To import data in the system, you need to create a csv file from the official ranking list pdf using a tool like tabula.
+The file needs to be in the format

+> ranking-position, lastname, firstname, nationality, dtb_id federation, club, score

+which is the standard order and format tabula (which I am using) is retrieving by default.
+An example file can be found in _test/fixtures/files_

 ### Deploy

 If you want to deploy the application, you need to set some environment variables in order to fill required